There are currently four sections, please scroll down this page:

 RELIGION AND SPIRITUALITY:

-There is a new series discussing the meaning of Genesis, chapter 1.
+There is a series discussing the meaning of Genesis, chapter 1.
 Here is a link to the first, The Folly of Literalism, to the second, God In Genesis 1, to the third, The Nature of Light, and to the fourth, A Spiritual Interpretation.
 More will follow.

-There is another new series The Psychology of Atheism, which explores the work of the psychologist Paul C. Vitz.
+There is another series The Psychology of Atheism, which explores the work of the psychologist Paul C. Vitz.
 This is a link to the first post, which is an introduction, to the second which explores the life of Sigmund Freud and how it has affected his theories, to the third which is about Bertrand Russell, to the fourth which is about Albert Camus. and to the fifth which is about Marx, Nietzsche and Freud.

-Another new series is Poets Know Better Than Scientists, in which I argue that poets, especially the Romantics, have a better understanding of reality than materialist scientists.
+Another series is Poets Know Better Than Scientists, in which I argue that poets, especially the Romantics, have a better understanding of reality than materialist scientists.
 The first post quotes William Wordsworth, the second Robert Browning, and the third Samuel Taylor Coleridge.
 There is then a fourth, which quotes three poets expressing a spiritual perspective on nature.

 There are four previous posts:

 Why are People Anti-Religion? (some possible, fairly simple explanations)